20kdc/gabien-common/datum/specification.md

 This list also gives examples of how this might map to Scheme 9 From Empty Space, as an example of how interoperability works here.

 * `#{}#`: This is actually converted into the empty symbol.
 This mainly exists to remove some of the error cases from writers.
 	* Scheme interop notes: Won't parse on S9FES.
 Custom parser could use `(string->symbol "")`.

 * `#t` and `#T`: These express the boolean `true` value.
 	* Scheme interop notes: Should parse on all Schemes.

 * `#f` and `#F`: These express the boolean `false` value.
 	* Scheme interop notes: Should parse on all Schemes.

 * `#nil` or any case variation: This represents `null` or so forth.
 This may or may not be an alias for `()` depending on context.
 	* Scheme interop notes: Won't parse on S9FES.
 A custom parser could alias it to `()` or define a unique signal value kind of like how `eof-object?` works.

-* `#i+inf.0` or any case variation: Positive infinity.

-  * Scheme interop notes: Won't parse on S9FES.

-* `#i-inf.0`or any case variation: Negative infinity.

-  * Scheme interop notes: Won't parse on S9FES.

-* `#i+nan.0`or any case variation: Positive NaN.

-  - Scheme interop notes: Won't parse on S9FES.
+* `#i` or `#I` followed by anything (or nothing): Arbitrary Numeric token.
+	* Scheme interop notes: This is kind of an abuse of the inexactness prefix to make inf/nan work.
+It's done this way to remove some of the error cases from writers.
+It is 'more or less' Scheme-compliant for the floating-point constants, which is what it's used for in practice.
+	* Previous versions of this specification defined the floating-point constants as special IDs directly.
+However, the implementation of a robust Rust implementation of Datum revealed an issue: Writing certain numeric tokens would `panic!`, unacceptable in production Rust code, or would require returning an error, which would be extremely awkward to use.
+		* As Datum hasn't seen any outside use so far, the breaking changes of `#i-inf.0` now being written by the Java implementation as `-inf.0` has been considered an acceptable loss.

 ### Numbers